Dominique chicken: Characteristics

-The Dominique is of medium size, mature birds usually weighing some 5–7 lb.
+The Dominique is of medium size; the weight range for hens is 1.75±to kg, for cocks 2.0±to kg.
 The only recognized plumage coloration is cuckoo, sometimes known as "hawk" coloration, a regular pattern of light and dark – but not black and white – barring.

 The head is carried high, and has a rose-comb with a single backwards-pointing spike; the earlobes and wattles are red, and the beak yellow.
 The legs and feet are also yellow.

 The plumage is held fairly tight to the body; because of this and the rose comb, it has better resistance to frostbite than some other breeds.

 Use

 The Dominique is a dual-purpose breed, but is kept principally for its brown eggs, of which hens lay about 200 per year, with an average weight of 58 g.